 A hearty, comforting bowl of chipotle steak chili to sure to warm you on chilly winter nights.
 Flavored with homemade chili paste, this chili is a crowd pleaser!

-Disclosure: My friends at OXO sent me their product for their #OXOCookware campaign.
+Disclosure: OXO sent me their product for their #OXOCookware campaign.
 As always, all opinions stated here are entirely my own.

 This isn’t your average steak chili recipe.
-It’s an involved chili that requires making your own chili paste form scratch!
+It’s a chili that requires making your own chili paste form scratch!

 Sound difficult and complicated?
 It’s not.